 Veracity Aviation is a Veteran built company that helped over 25 students utilize their VA benefits last year alone.
 Veterans must register to use their benefits with a VA representative at the student hotline (888-442-4551).
 Veterans can also submit their form 22-1990 online at the VA website.
+If you have used your benefits before, you will need to submit a 22-1995 Change of School Form to the VA.

 Easily accessible, Texas is a great place for international students to complete their training.
 We can help you go through the steps of attaining an M1 Visa for training and completing the AFSP background check.